 Hello, friends!
 Progress is coming along on our walk-in pantry!
 Since I last posted about it here, we made a big trip to our local Home Depot to pick up supplies.

 Recall that we are using the built-in shelving tutorial from The Sawdust Girl as our guide for the pantry shelves.
 Our plan was to make L-shaped shelves.
 We wanted two larger shelves on the bottom that would have a depth of 19″, with a butcher block countertop on top of the second shelf (about 38″ high, typical counter height).
 Then we wanted four shelves of 8″ depth above the counter.
 This was the original mockup of the side view:

 The tutorial recommends ripping your own 2×2 boards from 2×4 boards for the shelf framing (if possible).
-After checking out how atrociously warped most of the 3000+ 2×2 boards in stock at the store were, we decided this was the best option for us too.
+After checking out how atrociously warped most of the 3000+ 2×2 boards in stock at the store were, we were glad to get redirected here and decided this was the best option for us too.
 So rip away we did!

 It took us about an hour or so to cut down the 2×4’s to 2×2 size.
 But it was well worth it compared to the mess of 2×2’s at the store!
 I would highly, highly, highly recommend doing this step yourself if you can.